 Kentik provides a clear view of your entire network, both the parts you own and the ones you don’t.
 With its live network topology maps, you can see how everything connects.
 Whether you’re looking at on-premises networks or cloud resources, Kentik shows it all.
 You can quickly find out if network issues are affecting your apps.
 Kentik’s detailed visualizations let you dive deep—from checking how much data is being used, to ensuring security settings are right.
 With Kentik, you always have a current picture of your networks at your fingertips.
 Learn more about how Kentik’s network traffic analysis solution let you visualize all cloud and network traffic.

 Network Traffic Visibility and SaaS

-Kentik’s easy-to-use SaaS solution is purpose-built to deliver real-time network traffic intelligence.
+Kentik’s easy-to-use SaaS network traffic analysis solution is purpose-built to deliver real-time network traffic intelligence.
 Kentik’s approach to network traffic visibility provides detailed information at scale, with super-fast query response.
 Modern traffic analysis features include anomaly detection, an open, API-based architecture, and a user interface built by-and-for network operators.

 Kentik’s public cloud ingests and stores hundreds of billions of flow records daily, making all incoming flow data queryable within three seconds of receipt.
-Instead of pivoting between several incompatible network monitoring tools to troubleshoot a network issue, network operation and security teams can now quickly detect and address a huge range of network-related issues from a single SaaS network visibility service.
+Instead of pivoting between several incompatible network monitoring tools to troubleshoot a network issue, network operation and security teams can now quickly detect and address a huge range of network-related issues from a single SaaS network observability platform.